ladybug-tools/spider/gbxml-viewer/r13/gv-num-numbers/README.md

 ## Concept

+Given hundreds even thousands of elements, it is helpful if calculations can be carried out to summarize aspects of the data

+Calculate areas of items of interest
+* Areas by Storey
+* Areas by Surface Type
+* Areas by Opening Type
+* Areas by Exterior Surface
+* Another type of calculation by compass orientation

+### Features

 * Calculate and display surface area statistics, ratios and orientation
 * Areas by Storey
 * Areas by Surface Type